kinshuk4/daily-coding-problem-solutions/prob201_250/README.md

 For example, given `[6, 2, 4, 0, 5, 1, 1, 4, 2, 9]`, you should return `2`, as the optimal solution involves jumping from `6` to `5`, and then from `5` to `9`.

+246 (Medium)

+This problem was asked by Dropbox.

+Given a list of words, determine whether the words can be chained to form a circle.
+A word `X` can be placed in front of another word `Y` in a circle if the last character of `X` is same as the first character of `Y`.

+For example, the words `['chair', 'height', 'racket', touch', 'tunic']` can form the following circle: `chair --> racket --> touch --> height --> tunic --> chair`.